 Yes.
 There is no up-front cost to install a smart meter.

 Keep reading to learn about the In-Home Display or you can watch our informative video for more about what a smart meter is.

 The In-Home Display is a handy digital device that sits on your desk or kitchen worktop and communicates with your smart meter.
 It's a kind of partnership – a smart, secure one.

 The In-Home Display loves being close to your smart meter to keep a strong connection.
-They can then keep you up-to-date about the energy you’re using and encourage you to try and reduce your energy use.
+It can then keep you up-to-date about the energy you’re using and encourage you to try and reduce your energy use.
 You might find you can save money using your smart meter.

 Keep reading to find out about the benefits of a smart meter and why you should get one or, if you’re interested, you can see if you can get a smart meter now.

 Should I get a smart meter?

 More accurate billing Real-time data means you pay for what you use – no estimated bills.

 Save time They send meter readings automatically, so you won’t have to.